srivalli93/20211127-SrivalliKanchibotla-NYCSchools/README.md

 * The DetailVC has
   * SAT scores
   * overview of the school
-  * School website - only active when the school has a website
+  * School website - opens the school website.
+Only active when the school has a website
-  * School location - can show the location pin in Maps
+  * School location - can show the location pin in Maps.
+Only active when the school has location information
-  * School contact number - that shows an option to call the number, given the device has a network provider
+  * School contact number - that shows an option to call the number, given the device has a network provider.
+Only active when the school has contact information.
 * Created custom table cells to include a color view on the left side.
 Since there are no school images, on a long list of schools, this acts as accessibility element

 ## Instructions to run the app